What are the differences between the WilsonPro 70 and WilsonPro 70 Plus?

 The WilsonPro Pro 70 was discontinued 2019, and the WilsonPro 70 Plus was discontinued in .

 - WilsonPro 70 Plus: started at $1,099.99 ()

 Since early the price for the WilsonPro 70 Plus has dropped from $1,799.99 to $1,099.99.
 During that time, Wilson Electronics retired the WilsonPro 70 and introduced the WilsonPro 1100, so the Pro 70 Plus became their entry-level commercial cellular booster.

 Considering the Pro 70 Plus’s power and features, it’s a tremendous value.

 Both amplifiers use the same metal housing—the only difference between them is the label on the front of the unit.

-Both boosters receive power from a standard 110-volt wall outlet, and use the same power supply (the Wilson 859900).
+Both boosters receive power from a standard 120-volt wall outlet and use the same power supply (the Wilson 859900).

 Gain is the booster’s increase in the signal strength it receives from the outside antenna, measured in dB (decibels).

-This is where the two amplifiers differ: The WilsonPro 70 Plus has about +10 dB more downlink power than the WilsonPro 70.
+This is where the two amplifiers differ most: The WilsonPro 70 Plus has over ten times more downlink power than the WilsonPro 70.
 The additional downlink power in the WilsonPro 70 Plus gives it the ability to handle more users—essentially, it has a bigger “pipeline.”
-This is critical in buildings that have more simultaneous users, with greater demands on cellular data usage.
+This is critical for businesses that have more simultaneous users and greater demands on cellular data usage.